 Recipe Testers’ Reviews

-For these Halloween mummy Rice Krispies treats, I used the brown butter Rice Krispies recipe suggested in the mummy recipe.
-The recipe to make the bars was easy to follow and the treats were quick to make.
+I found the recipe for these mummy Rice Krispies treats easy to follow and the Halloween treats were quick to make.
 The pink and white marshmallows made the finished treats nicely coloured and I thought the treats would look nice displayed in a cafe.

 Once the mixture had cooled enough that the bars could be cut, I froze the resulting treats and left them to cover in white chocolate another day.